samchvs/MoneyMind/README.md

 - npm start

 Note:
 This mobile application was created as a requirement for one of our class.
-This was rushed so the designs/layout were not polished but fully functional!
-We also created two separate AI applications for this app: chatbot and AI budgeting generation.
+We created two separate AI applications for this app: chatbot and AI budgeting generation.
 Once not busy anymore, will try to polish this more and integrate both AI integrations into one!

 Members:
 - Chaves, Samantha